 Biodiversity includes the variety of different species, the variety of places in which species live, known as habitats, and the variety within species.
-The term ‘biodiversity’ is subtly different to other similar terms, such as wildlife or nature, as it covers the variety of life in its totality including humans, their livestock and crops and man-made habitats.
+The term ‘biodiversity’ is subtly different to other similar terms, such as wildlife or nature, as it covers the variety of life in its totality including humans, livestock, crops and man-made habitats.

 Biodiversity is essential for sustaining the natural living systems or ecosystems that provide us with food, fuel, health, wealth, and other vital services.